-Tricia Bruce received her PhD in Sociology from the University of California, Santa Barbara in 2006.
-Her research and teaching interests include the sociology of religion, social movements, Catholicism, immigration, and organizations as well as applied sociology.
+Tricia Bruce received her Ph.D. in Sociology from the University of California, Santa Barbara in 2006.
+Her research and teaching interests include the sociology of religion, Catholicism, organizations, social movements, and immigration, as well as applied sociology.

-Additional information about Dr. Bruce's teaching, publications, and honors/awards can be found below.
-Please also visit Dr. Bruce's own webpage and follow her on Twitter @TriciaCBruce.
-Students and visitors can find her in Thaw Hall 203a.
+Additional information about Dr. Bruce's teaching, publications, and honors/awards (including a full C.V.) can be found on Dr. Bruce's personal webpage.
+Follow her on Twitter @TriciaCBruce.
+Students and campus visitors can find her in Thaw Hall 203B.